 Who Supports FAFSA Day Massachusetts?

 FAFSA Day Massachusetts a College Goal Sunday program is supported and administered by a volunteer committee comprised of members of the Massachusetts Association of Student Financial Aid Administrators (MASFAA), as well as members of various community organizations that work with underserved populations.
 Funding for the FAFSA Day Massachusetts program comes in part from our various partners: American Student Assistance (ASA), Massachusetts Educational Financing Authority (MEFA), and the Massachusetts Association of Student Financial Aid Administrators (MASFAA).

 Who can I contact with questions?

-Anyone interested in learning more about FAFSA Day Massachusetts may email us at email@example.com or call 877-424-7627 (September to February each year).
+Anyone interested in learning more about FAFSA Day Massachusetts may email us at firstname.lastname@example.org or call 877-424-7627 (September to February each year).

 The College Goal Sunday program was established in 1989 and evolved from a one-time event in Indiana to a national effort including 40 state programs and the District of Columbia and more than 10,000 volunteers assisting students and families in accessing financial aid for college.
 College Goal Sunday supporters included the Indiana Student Financial Aid Association, the Lilly Endowment, Lumina Foundation and USA Funds.

-College Goal Sunday’s national regrants to states ended after the 2015-16 school year, but all state programs continue to operate autonomously, some using the CGS name and some under other names such as FAFSA Frenzy or FAFSA Days.
+College Goal Sunday’s national grants to states ended after the 2015-16 school year, but all state programs continue to operate autonomously, some using the CGS name and some under other names such as FAFSA Frenzy or FAFSA Days.
 Based on the tremendous legacy of College Goal Sunday, in 2016 the National College Access Network launched Form Your Future, a national FAFSA completion campaign intended to increase students’ awareness of financial aid and to rally more communities around FAFSA completion activities.
 Schools, nonprofit organizations, and government agencies can use the Form Your Future campaign materials for free by visiting www.formyourfuture.org.